luca-amorosi/sticky_controller/README.md

 ## Installation

-Download the repository and place within the scripts directory of your maya documents folder.
+Download the repository and place it within the scripts directory of your maya documents folder.

 - Windows: ```C:/Users/username/Documents/maya/scripts```